-Goal # Description Maintain proficiency levels at or above "Level 3 - Standard Met" in Math and ELA, as measured by the Smarter Balanced Assessment, including all relevant subgroups and unduplicated pupils.
+Goal # Description Maintain proficiency levels at or above "Level 3 - Standard Met" in Math, ELA, and Science, as measured by the Smarter Balanced Assessment and California Science Test, including all relevant subgroups and unduplicated pupils.

 When Hume Lake Charter School transitioned to distance learning in March of 2020, one of our major priorities was that students would receive as close to the same standard of education they received before the pandemic as possible.
 While there were areas that necessitated change, feedback from parents, students, and staff indicated that maintaining our high levels of achievement was very important.
-Data from the 2018-19 CAASPP administration and the California Schools Dashboard indicates that we have achieved a proficiency level above "level 3", and so the school will implement actions that will help to maintain this level of success moving forward.
+Data from the 2021-22 CAASPP administration and the California Schools Dashboard indicates that we have achieved a proficiency level above "level 3", and so the school will implement actions that will help to maintain this level of success moving forward.
 The school will continue to solicit educational partner feedback and use CAASPP data to modify instruction as necessary.
-In this case, additional supports will be implemented to increase student performance.
+In this case, additional supports will be implemented to increase student performance, particularly for our low-income students.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Properly credentialed teachers with no misassignments nor vacancies as measured by CalSAAS report and Dashboard Indicator Priority 1.
-2020-21 100% properly credentialed with no misassignments or vacancies 2021-22 87.5% properly credentialed with no misassignments or vacancies 100% properly credentialed with no misassignments or vacancies Sufficient student access to core instructional materials as measured by SARC and Dashboard Indicator Priority 1.
-2020-21 100% sufficient instructional materials 2021-22 100% sufficient instructional materials 100% sufficient instructional materials
+2020-21 100% properly credentialed with no misassignments or vacancies 2021-22 87.5% properly credentialed with no misassignments or vacancies 2022-23 85.7% properly credentialed with no misassignments or vacancies 100% properly credentialed with no misassignments or vacancies